FAQ For Healthcare Sites & Supervising Physicians

 - As the supervisor, you should obtain a copy of the registration to ensure that the duties assigned to the resident and the level of supervision provided complies with the registration.
-Please note that unsupervised activity will eliminate your site from this Program and the Resident will be subject to the CPSO and University’s disciplinary processes.

 Does the Restricted Registration Program pay Residents for RR activities, or provide funding to healthcare sites where RR activities are taking place?

 The Restricted Registration Program funds administration, infrastructure (the online application and the website) enabling Residents and healthcare sites to participate in the Program.
 Remuneration for Residents is determined directly between the Resident and the healthcare site.
 If supervising physicians will be billing for services provided by RR Residents, they will need to observe the requirements in the OHIP fee schedule.

 How are Residents privileged while doing RR activities?

 Residents who have a Restricted Registration Certificate cannot be privileged as “Residents” when working outside of their academic obligations for remuneration.
 The hospital should make arrangements to grant “Temporary Privileges” to the RR Resident.